Rick's Free Auto Repair Advice

 What causes the brake light to come on?

 Most cars and trucks are designed as a diagonally split system.
-So master cylinder is split into two circuits; one for the front left and right rear brakes and a second circuit for the front right and left rear brakes.
-This design is for safety reasons to still provide braking in the event one circuit fails.
+So, the master cylinder is split into two circuits: one for the front left and right rear brakes and a second circuit for the front right and left rear brakes.
+This design is for safety reasons, to provide braking in the event one circuit fails.

 brake light on after brake job